 SUGGEST A SUPPLEMENT

-Some women find sage extract particularly useful for managing hot flushes.
+Some people find sage extract particularly useful for managing hot flushes.

 STUB OUT SMOKING

 Did you know that if you decide to quit together you are almost six times more likely* to kick nicotine than going it alone?